How Irish business can use the SEIS and EIS to attract investors

 You should automatically get sent your company’s UTR number when you register with Companies House.
 If you cannot find it, you will need to request it online.
 This process can take about a week so it’s good to find this number in advance of starting the Advance Assurance application.

 In January 2018 HMRC changed the rules on SEIS/EIS Advance Assurance applications, and you now need to to include a 3-year business plan and financial forecast at the same level of detail that you would ordinarily provide to investors (think investor pitch deck).
 If you already have one great, just submit it like it is!
 If you need to create one, then don’t worry about going into detail, you just need to summarise the company’s business activities, financials, and plan for future growth.

-All Advance Assurance applications have to include the name of at least 1 investor and an intention to invest at 30% or more of the total SEIS/EIS Advance Assurance you’re applying for.
+If you haven’t previously received Venture Capital Scheme investment, you need to include the name of at least 1 investor and an intention to invest at 30% or more of the total SEIS/EIS Advance Assurance you’re applying for.
 This is a bit of a chicken and egg situation because you need to know who your investors are before obtaining Advance Assurance and the investors will often only commit to investing after you have obtained your Advance Assurance!
 However don’t worry, the investor names and amounts don’t need to be committed, and you can change the name of the investor and their investment amounts at any time.
 But don’t make it up, find investors who are on balance likely to invest.

 To qualify for SEIS, the date you started trading must be within 2 years of the date of issue of the SEIS shares.
 For EIS share issue this time limit is 7 years (and for a Knowledge Intensive Company the time limit moves up to 10 years).

 To define trading HMRC use the analogy of a shop: if you have something on the shelf that someone could buy even if they don’t, you can turn the sign to “Open” and that’s you trading.
 This is quite an ambiguous definition!
 So when quantifying the date of trading it is important to note: